ficusjs/ficusjs/examples/README.md

 # Examples

-This directory contains examples of using Ficus.
+This directory contains examples of using FicusJS.